RPGroup-PBoC/mscl_survival/doc/section_4_discussion.md

 differences in the experimental approach.
-The primary practical difference is the magnitude of the osmotic shock. van den Berg et al. applied an approximately 600 mOsm downshock in bulk whereas we applied a 1 Osm downshock, which would lead to lower survival.
+The primary practical difference is the magnitude of the osmotic shock. van den Berg et al. applied an approximately 600 mOsm downshock in bulk whereas we applied a 1 Osm downshock, which would lead to lower survival [@levina1999].
 In their work, the uncertainty in both the MscL channel count and survival probability is roughly 30% (Fig.
 S14).
 Given this uncertainty, it is reasonable to interpret that the number of channels needed for complete protection from osmotic downshock is between 100 and 250 per cell.
-The error in determining the number of channels per cell is consistent with the observed width of the channel number distribution of the Shine-Dalgarno sequence mutants used in this work ([@Fig:boxplot]B).
+The uncertainty in determining the number of channels per cell is consistent with the observed width of the channel number distribution of the Shine-Dalgarno sequence mutants used in this work ([@Fig:boxplot]B).
 A unique property of the single-cell measurements performed in this work allow is the direct observation of survival or death of individual cells.
-We find that morphological classification and classification through a propidium iodide staining agree within 1%.
+We find that morphological classification and classification through a propidium iodide staining agree within 1% (Supplement C).
 The bulk plating assays, as are used in van den Berg et al., rely on colony formation and outgrowth to determine survival probability.
 As is reported in their supplemental information, the precision in this measurement is around 30% (Fig. S14).
 Accounting for this uncertainty brings both measurements within a few fold where we still consistently observe lower survival for a given channel number.
-This remaining disagreement may be accounted for by to systematic errors in both experimental methods.
+This remaining disagreement may be accounted for by systematic uncertainty in both experimental methods.

 &nbsp;&nbsp;&nbsp;&nbsp;For example, variation in the length of outgrowth, variable shock rate, and counting statistics could bias towards higher observed survival rates in ensemble plating assays.
 During the outgrowth phase, the control sample not exposed to an osmotic shock is allowed to grow for approximately 30 minutes in a high-salt medium before plating.
 The shocked cells, however, are allowed to grow in a low-salt medium.
 We have found that the difference between the growth rates in these two conditions can be appreciable (approximately 35 minutes versus 20 minutes, respectively) as can be seen in Fig S2.
 Cells that survived an osmotic shock may have a growth advantage relative to the control sample if the shock-induced lag phase is less than the outgrowth, leading to higher observed survival rates [@levina1999].
+This is one possible explanation for the survival rates which are reported in excess of 100%.
+Cells that survived an osmotic shock may have a growth advantage relative to the normalization sample if the shock-induced lag phase is less than the outgrowth, leading to higher observed survival rates, even surpassing 100%.
+We have performed these assays ourselves and have observed survival rates above of 100% (ranging from 110% to 125%) with an approximate 30% error (see Fig. S3 in Bialecka-Fornal et al. 2012 [@bialecka-fornal2012]) which we concluded to arise from differences in growth rate.
+We also note that survival rates greater than 100% are observed in van den Berg et al. (Fig. S14).
+For strains that have survival rates between 80% and 100% the uncertainty is typically large, making it difficult to make precise statements regarding when full survival is achieved.

-It's been shown that there is a strong inverse relationship between the rate of osmotic shock and survival probability [@bialecka-fornal2015].
+&nbsp;&nbsp;&nbsp;&nbsp;It has been shown that there is a strong inverse relationship between the rate of osmotic shock and survival probability [@bialecka-fornal2015].
 Any experiment in which the shock was applied more slowly or quickly than another would bias toward higher or lower survivability, respectively.
-The shocks applied in bulk assays are often performed manually through serological pipetting which can be highly variable.
-We note that in our experiments, we frequently observe cells which do not separate and form clusters of two or more cells (Fig. S9 and S10).
-In plating assays, it is assumed that colonies arise from a single founding cell.
-However, a colony formed by a cluster of living and dead cells would be interpreted as a single surviving cell, effectively masking the death of the others in the cluster.
+The shocks applied in bulk assays are often performed manually which can be highly variable.
+We note that in our experiments, we frequently observe cells which do not separate and form chains of two or more cells (Fig. S9 and S10).
+In plating assays, it is assumed that colonies arise from a single founding cell however a colony formed by a cluster of living and dead cells would be interpreted as a single surviving cell, effectively masking the death of the others in the colony forming unit.
 This too could bias the measurement toward higher survival rates.
 Single-cell shock experiments can also have systematic errors which can bias the results towards lower survival rates.
 Such errors are associated with handling of the